If your life is in risk right now

 We work in partnership with the NHS giving you access to NHS services if you need them.

-For local support and services give one of our mental health navigators a call, anytime of the day or night.
+For local support and services give the countywide Mental Health number a call, anytime of the day or night.

-Anyone in Northamptonshire is welcome to call, whether they are receiving mental health treatment or not.
-Existing service users can use the number as an alternative way to contact the service already supporting them as well as a way of speaking to someone out of hours.
-Healthcare professionals such as GPs can also call in order to refer their patients to services for support.
+It's open to everyone in Northamptonshire, regardless of whether they're currently receiving mental health treatment.
+Existing service users can use the number to contact their support service and speak to someone out of hours, while healthcare professionals can refer their patients to services for support.